BlaqueDevs/se-assignment-day-5-technical-writing-and-review-steviedave/README.md

    Combining both helps reinforce audience understanding and retention.

 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?
-   (i) Flowcharts: Best for illustrating processes and decision-making steps.
+   1. Flowcharts: Best for illustrating processes and decision-making steps
-   (ii) Diagrams: Useful for system architectures, components, and relationships.
+   2. Diagrams: Useful for system architectures, components, and relationships.
-   (iii) Graphs/Charts: Effective for showing data trends and comparisons.
+   3. Graphs/Charts: Effective for showing data trends and comparisons.
-   (iv) Screenshots: Helpful for software tutorials and user guides.
+   4. Screenshots: Helpful for software tutorials and user guides.

 ## 9. How do headings and subheadings improve the readability and organization of technical documents?
-   (i) Break content into logical sections.
+   1. Break content into logical sections.
-   (ii) Make scanning easier for readers.
+   2. Make scanning easier for readers.
-   (iii) Highlight key points quickly.
+   3. Highlight key points quickly.
-   (iv) Improve document navigation.
+   4. Improve document navigation.

 ## 10. What are some best practices for creating effective headings and subheadings?
-   (i) Keep them concise and descriptive.
+   1. Keep them concise and descriptive.
-   (ii) Use consistent formatting in terms of font type, style, size among others.
+   2. Use consistent formatting in terms of font type, style, size among others.
-   (iii) Make them hierarchical for example the main headings can be larger than the subheadings (iv) Use action-oriented phrases when relevant (e.g., "How to Install X").
+   3. Make them hierarchical for example the main headings can be larger than the subheadings
+   4. Use action-oriented phrases when relevant (e.g., "How to Install X").

 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
-   (i) Product name and purpose: This gives the user an overview of what the product does (ii) Key features of the product.
+   1. Product name and purpose: This gives the user an overview of what the product does
+   2. Key features of the product.
-   (iii) Target audience: Which demograhic is the product made for (iv) Quick start or installation instructions (How to begin).
+   3. Target audience: Which demograhic is the product made for
+   4. Quick start or installation instructions (How to begin).
-   (v) Tutorials on how to use major features of the product
+   5. Tutorials on how to use major features of the product

 ## 12. How can you succinctly convey the purpose and key features of a product?
-   (i) Use a one-liner or very short summaries
+   1. Use a one-liner or very short summaries
-   (ii) List key features in bullet points.
+   2. List key features in bullet points.
-   (iii) Highlight unique selling points concisely.
+   3. Highlight unique selling points concisely.
-   (iv) Provide a short example or use case.
+   4. Provide a short example or use case.